seal-io/docs/docs/operation/template/index.md

 # Template

-A template is a pre-defined service framework or architecture which includes a set of related resource definitions, inputs and outputs.
+A template is a pre-defined resource framework or architecture which includes a set of related components, inputs and outputs.

 ## Type

-Walrus currently supports Terraform module as the template type which is stored in git code repositories.
+Walrus currently supports Terraform module as the template type which is stored in git source code repositories.

-## Template Sources
+Users can add templates in Walrus using the following ways:

-- Catalog Import
+### Import from a catalog

-A catalog is a collection of templates.
-After adding a catalog, all templates included in the library will be automatically imported.
+A catalog is a registry storing a collection of templates.
+After adding a catalog, all templates included in the catalog will be automatically imported.

-- Create Independent Template
+### Create Independent Templates

 Add an independent template with a git repository address through the Walrus UI.